 - Who are your competitors?
 What do you like/dislike about their business name and other marketing materials?

-- Do you prefer a name that’s straightforward, unique or that incorporates specific words or names?
+- Do you prefer a name thatโs straightforward, unique or that incorporates specific words or names?

 Then, we brainstorm as a team.
 We have a diverse mix of backgrounds and skills, and we find the key to finding the perfect business name is to tap into that creativity and keep working until everything clicks.
-Sometimes that takes multiple sessions, but that’s okay.
+Sometimes that takes multiple sessions, but thatโs okay.

-If you’re brainstorming on your own or with other stakeholders, try to keep things relaxed.
+If youโre brainstorming on your own or with other stakeholders, try to keep things relaxed.
 When you put pressure on yourself to find the perfect name right away, it stifles creativity.

 Instead, just start generating possibilities.
-Even if it sounds silly and you know it’s completely wrong, you have to start somewhere.
-Keep at it until you’re tired, then let it rest a while.
+Even if it sounds silly and you know itโs completely wrong, you have to start somewhere.
+Keep at it until youโre tired, then let it rest a while.
 Circle back after a break, and at some point this amazing thing will happen.
-Your business name will come together like a picture suddenly snapping into focus and you’ll be ready to move forward.
+Your business name will come together like a picture suddenly snapping into focus and youโll be ready to move forward.

 Check Availability

-Before you get too attached to your name, make sure it isn’t already taken.
-Search the United States Patent and Trademark Office’s database to make sure someone hasn’t already trademarked the business name you have in mind.
+Before you get too attached to your name, make sure it isnโt already taken.
+Search the United States Patent and Trademark Officeโs database to make sure someone hasnโt already trademarked the business name you have in mind.

-We’ll talk in-depth about your online presence in a minute, but for now let’s start with your domain name.
+Weโll talk in-depth about your online presence in a minute, but for now letโs start with your domain name.
 Make sure your business name is available as a domain so consumers can find you online.

 Complete Business Paperwork

-Once you’ve chosen your business name and made sure it’s available, it’s time for the paperwork.
+Once youโve chosen your business name and made sure itโs available, itโs time for the paperwork.
 First, decide which entity type best fits your business.
 The choice you make now has a direct impact on the size of your business, how you pay taxes, the amount of profit you receive, your degree of ownership, legal liability and your options for funding.
 Small businesses choose between the following types:

-- Sole Proprietorship – The simplest, most basic business structure.
+- Sole Proprietorship โ The simplest, most basic business structure.
 The owner and the business are identical for tax purposes, even though the business has its own name.
-You’ll file a Schedule C with your personal tax return.
+Youโll file a Schedule C with your personal tax return.

-- Parnership – This is a business owned by two or more taxpayers.
-For example, if you and your best friend start a T-shirt screen printing business in your garage that quickly takes off, that’s a partnership.
+- Parnership โ This is a business owned by two or more taxpayers.
+For example, if you and your best friend start a T-shirt screen printing business in your garage that quickly takes off, thatโs a partnership.
 All you need to start is a verbal agreement.

-- C-Corporation – A corporation is owned by shareholders, with an elected board of directors that makes decisions.
+- C-Corporation โ A corporation is owned by shareholders, with an elected board of directors that makes decisions.
 This type of entity reports earnings and losses on its own tax return.
 If you qualify for C-Corp status, you might also qualify to become an S-Corp.

-- S-Corporation – This tax designation (not business entity type) is sometimes called a “Small Business Corporation.”
-It lets a company’s shareholders split income and losses on their personal tax returns.
-It helps them avoid the double taxation that occurs when they’re taxed at both corporate and individual levels.
+- S-Corporation โ This tax designation (not business entity type) is sometimes called a โSmall Business Corporation.โ It lets a companyโs shareholders split income and losses on their personal tax returns.
+It helps them avoid the double taxation that occurs when theyโre taxed at both corporate and individual levels.

-- Limited Liability Company (LLC) – Small businesses sometimes prefer to become a limited liability corporation, a business taxed like a sole proprietorship or partnership at the state level.
+- Limited Liability Company (LLC) โ Small businesses sometimes prefer to become a limited liability corporation, a business taxed like a sole proprietorship or partnership at the state level.
 Having an LLC protects owners or partners from getting sued or going bankrupt.
 Income flows through the LLC to owners, so taxes only apply once at the personal level.

 Just like it benefits your business in the long run to hire a marketing expert or consultant to start you on the right foot, it also makes sound business sense to talk to a professional about choosing your entity type.
-Consult a CPA or attorney so you know all the pros and cons and don’t end up needing to make a change later on.
+Consult a CPA or attorney so you know all the pros and cons and donโt end up needing to make a change later on.

 File For Your EIN

-If you’re starting out as a sole proprietorship with no employees, you don’t have to get an EIN right away.
-Still, even though it feels like more paperwork to keep up with and more hoops to jump through, it’s a good idea to have one from the very beginning.
+If youโre starting out as a sole proprietorship with no employees, you donโt have to get an EIN right away.
+Still, even though it feels like more paperwork to keep up with and more hoops to jump through, itโs a good idea to have one from the very beginning.
 You can use it to open bank accounts and apply for credit, licenses and permits and keep business transactions from attaching to your social security number.

-It’s easier than it sounds.
+Itโs easier than it sounds.
 Apply for your EIN online through the IRS as long as your business is in the United States or U.S. Territories and you have a taxpayer identification number.

 Consider Using a DBA

-DBA stands for “Doing Business As.”
-If you’re using a business name different from the owners’ names, check your state’s processes for filing a DBA.
-For example, if your name is Max Smith and you want to open a mattress store called “Sleep Express,” you will most likely need to file a DBA.
+DBA stands for โDoing Business As.โ If youโre using a business name different from the ownersโ names, check your stateโs processes for filing a DBA.
+For example, if your name is Max Smith and you want to open a mattress store called โSleep Express,โ you will most likely need to file a DBA.
 Most banks require you to have a DBA on file before you can deposit checks made out to your business.

 Register Your Business

-Once you’ve settled on your legal business name, chosen your entity type and received your EIN, register your business with the Secretary of State (SoS) where you operate.
+Once youโve settled on your legal business name, chosen your entity type and received your EIN, register your business with the Secretary of State (SoS) where you operate.

 Writing Your Business Plan

-Here’s the good news – when we work with clients who are starting a business, we don’t tell them they need an extensive business plan.
-If you’re very detail-oriented, you have a lot of time to plan and you know exactly how you will go about every aspect of starting your business, by all means write it down.
-But for many people who are just starting a business, that’s a bit like putting the cart before the horse.
+Hereโs the good news โ when we work with clients who are starting a business, we donโt tell them they need an extensive business plan.
+If youโre very detail-oriented, you have a lot of time to plan and you know exactly how you will go about every aspect of starting your business, by all means write it down.
+But for many people who are just starting a business, thatโs a bit like putting the cart before the horse.

-Sure, it’s important to set priorities, align day-to-day processes with your overall strategy, set milestones and timelines and identify key metrics.
-If there are more people involved than just you, you’ll need to specify each contributor’s role.
+Sure, itโs important to set priorities, align day-to-day processes with your overall strategy, set milestones and timelines and identify key metrics.
+If there are more people involved than just you, youโll need to specify each contributorโs role.
 We also stress spelling out how your business stands out from the competition.

-However, we’ve found most business owners can accomplish that in about a page.
-Unless you need a lengthy business plan to apply for financing, it doesn’t take legal jargon or loads of fine print.
-That type of formal, intimidating document takes time to create, and that’s time you could better spend on actually getting your business off the ground.
+However, weโve found most business owners can accomplish that in about a page.
+Unless you need a lengthy business plan to apply for financing, it doesnโt take legal jargon or loads of fine print.
+That type of formal, intimidating document takes time to create, and thatโs time you could better spend on actually getting your business off the ground.

 Many entrepreneurs that do pour their heart and soul into a comprehensive plan then put it in the filing cabinet where it gets buried.
-When they dust it off again down the road, they find their business evolved in a way they couldn’t have predicted.
+When they dust it off again down the road, they find their business evolved in a way they couldnโt have predicted.

 You can post a brief, succinct plan on your refrigerator and in the breakroom.
-You don’t have to put on your reading glasses to tell if you’re on track.
-It’s easier to keep your goals at the forefront so you stay pointed in the right direction.
+You donโt have to put on your reading glasses to tell if youโre on track.
+Itโs easier to keep your goals at the forefront so you stay pointed in the right direction.

 One Page Business Plan Outline